oberocks/obebs4/README.md

 #### List of Color Wheel Colors

 PRO TIP: If possible, try to memorize these!
-Knowing these by heart really helps the team to rapidly iterate!
+Knowing these by memory will let you iterate VERY rapidly!

 | Name | CSS Slug | JS Slug |
 | --- | --- | --- |